databricks/spark-xml/README.md

 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `charset`: Defaults to 'UTF-8' but can be set to other valid charset names
 * `ignoreSurroundingSpaces`: Defines whether or not surrounding whitespaces from values being read should be skipped.
 Default is false.
+* `rowValidationXSDPath`: Path to an XSD file that is used to validate the XML for each row individually.
+Rows that fail to validate are treated like parse errors as above.
+The XSD does not otherwise affect the schema provided, or inferred.
+New in 0.8.0.

 When writing files the API accepts several options:
 * `path`: Location to write files.